DECORUS11/DECORUS11.GitHub.io/README.md

 #
 #
 #
-# hosting a static website
+# trying to host a static website
 #using github
 #custom domain #